Wyoming Business Domestication

 Is There a Difference Between Domestication and Continuation in Wyoming?

 The major difference between domestication and continuation is that only out-of-state businesses can domesticate in Wyoming.
 Continuation is a process that allows out-of-state and out-of-country businesses to relocate to Wyoming.
-The act of continuation requires a few more nuanced steps, including providing the Wyoming Secretary of State with member or shareholder resolutions affirming the continuation, as well as notarized continuance documents and.
+The act of continuation requires a few more nuanced steps, including providing the Wyoming Secretary of State with member or shareholder resolutions affirming the continuation, as well as notarized continuance documents.

 Why Hire Us to Move your Business to Wyoming?